cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 #### Public
 A public **link seal** function allows anyone to verify the content of your links.
 This improves transparency and helps others keep integrity checks on your website indefinitely.
 However, it also opens the possibility for abuse, as malicious actors could use the function to scrape information or exploit your verification mechanism.
-However, this is hughly unlikely except for very specific cases.
+However, this is highly unlikely except for very specific cases.
 This is in no way a completely trustable verification method, but it should do the trick most of the time.

 #### Private